2018–19 In-Person Workshops and Professional Development Opportunities

 For All Interested LEA Staff

-The Summer Institute 2018 is a two-day, in-person, professional development opportunity titled "Analyzing Student Work and Using the Interim and Digital Library Systems to Inform Teaching and Learning."
+The Summer Institute 2019 is a two-day, in-person, professional development opportunity titled "Analyzing Student Work and Using the Interim and Digital Library Systems to Inform Teaching and Learning."
 The Summer Institute is for classroom teachers, instructional coaches, and teachers on special assignment in kindergarten through grade twelve looking to understand how different types of assessment work together to support student learning.
 Participants will be trained on analysis and hand scoring of student work in order to help improve teaching and learning.
 However, administrators also may find this training useful to inform their support of classroom teachers.
-Registration is now available.
-(See the calendar for exact dates.)
+Register Here.
 You may want to print and display the workshop flyer to advertise this training opportunity.